The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Golf model on

 \begin{lemma} There is almost surely an infinite number of separators on the right and on the left of 0. \end{lemma}

 Before proving this lemma, we define a coding between initial configurations and bi-infinite paths with steps 0, -1 and +1, illustrated on Figure \ref{fig:defZ_modele_aux}.

 To any $\eta^0\in\{-1, 0, +1\}^\Z$, we associate a bi-infinite path $S = S(\eta^0)= (S_{k-1/2})_{k\in\Z}$ such that $S_{-1/2} = 0$ and $\forall k \in \Z, S_{k+1/2} = S_{k-1/2} + \eta^0_k$.
 We consider indices in the set of half-integers $\Z+1/2$, so that a vertex of the initial configuration corresponds to an edge in the associated bi-infinite path.
-For example, if some vertex $v$ contains a ball, $\eta_v = 1$, thus $S_{u-1/2} = S_{u+1/2} +1$, so the corresponding edge is a {``+1 edge''}.
+For example, if some vertex $n$ contains a ball, $\eta_n = 1$, thus $S_{n-1/2} = S_{n+1/2} +1$, so the corresponding edge is a {``+1 edge''}.

+We also define the \textit{height} of a vertex $n$ as the height of (the middle of) its corresponding edge in the bi-infinite path $(S_{k-1/2})_{k\in\Z}$: $\height(n) \coloneqq \frac{S_{n-1/2} + S_{n+1/2}}{2}$.
+Observe that when the golf process is valid at time $t$, we can extend the definition of the corresponding bi-infinite path and of the height function, so as to define $S^t$ and $h^t$.

-Then, $A_v$ is true if and only if there exists no $n \neq v$ such that $\{S_{n-1/2}, S_{n+1/2}\}=\{S_{v-1/2}, S_{v+1/2}\}$.
-As an example, the vertex $u$ on Figure \ref{fig:defZ_modele_aux} is a separator (if we assume that the bi-infinite path never comes back at the height of $u$).
+Then, $A_n$ is true if and only if $n$ is a hole, and there exists no $k \neq n$ such that $\{S_{k-1/2}, S_{k+1/2}\}=\{S_{n-1/2}, S_{n+1/2}\}$, and equivalently, if there is no $k \neq n$ such that $h_k = h_n$.
+As an example, the vertex $n$ on Figure \ref{fig:defZ_modele_aux} is a separator (if we assume that the bi-infinite path never comes back at the height of $n$).
 Figure \ref{fig:defZ_modele_aux} illustrates the reason why we focus on these separators. \\

 \begin{proof}[Proof of Lemma \ref{lemma:infinite_nb_separators}]